iyegoroff/react-native-collapsible-header-views/README.md

 Also some of `ScrollView` props have new defaults: `bounces` defaults to `false`, `overScrollMode` to `'never'` and `scrollEventThrottle` to `1`.

-#### CollapsibleHeaderComponentProps
+#### CollapsibleHeaderProps

 - `interpolatedHeaderTranslation: (from: number, to: number) => Animated.AnimatedInterpolation` -
-  creates new `AnimatedInterpolation` object, which input range corresponds to header translation and output range is specified by `from` and `to` params.
+  creates new `AnimatedInterpolation` object, whose input range corresponds to header translation and output range is specified by `from` and `to` params.
 Can be used for custom animations, like setting opacity etc.;
 - `showHeader: (options: { animated: boolean } | unknown) => void` - pushes header down with animation